RussellJQA/stg-python-webdriver-cert/README.md

    <pre>SILVERADO - https://www.copart.com/popular/model/silverado</pre>
    Because pytest captures stdout/stderr by default, in order to see this output, you'll need to run pytest with the "-s" (or "-rP") parameter, as in:
    <pre><code>pytest challenges\test_challenge3.py -s</code></pre>
-   However, if you're running pytest through VS Code, you can instead just enable "-s" for all the test challenges, by including "-s" as an argument to pytest in your VS Code settings file for this repository.
+   If you're running pytest through VS Code, you can instead enable "-s" for all the test challenges.
+To do that, include "-s" as an argument to pytest in a VS Code settings file for this repository.
 In Windows, this file is (relative to this repository) in .vscode\settings.json.\
    \
-   Since the .vscode folder is listed in my .gitnore file, this repository doesn't contain a copy of my .vscode\settings.json file.
-But if you want to see what it looks like, here it is:
+   That's what I have done.
+So, for your information, I've included a copy of my .vscode\settings.json file below:
    ```
    {
       "python.testing.pytestArgs": [